mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md

 The OpenAPI 3.1 compatible REST API methods for the above are provided in Annex A.2

+#### 3.2.3 Protection against DDOS attacks and accidental overuse of the GET methods

+The API implementation SHALL take into consideration the vulnerabilities that an open, comprehensive query interface enables for both malicious or non-malicious users of the interface.
+First well-known vulnerability is sensitivity for Distributed Denial-of-Service (DDoS) attacks, the other valid one especially for the GET/wrp endpoint is the server load that very complex query parameter combinations from badly planned or non-intended/accidental misuse of the query mechanism can cause at the Registrar's server-side solution.

+##### DDoS attack protection guidelines

+Following policy/recommendation SHOULD be implemented (with solution-fitted combinations) in the national Registry API implementations to protect the API from DDoS attacks:

+* Use of **a Cloud-based DDoS Protection Service/CDN** as the best first line of defense for volumetric attacks.
+* Use of an **API Gateway or Load Balancer with Rate Limiting** is crucial for fight against application-layer attacks targeting the API.
+* Deploy a **Web Application Firewall (WAF)** to protect against other application-layer threats and to complement rate limiting.
+* Ensure your infrastructure is scalable by using e.g. **Load Balancers** to handle legitimate bursts and some attack traffic.
+* Utilise **Caching** heavily for the GET endpoints to reduce backend load - many responses might be static or change infrequently, and caching the responses at the CDN, load balancer or application level means the API logic and database will receive less requests.
+* Have robust **API monitoring** for request rates, latency, error rates, server resource utilisation and source IP addresses with proper alerting in place.
+* Utilise **network segmentation** - e.g., isolate the API servers in a private subnet behind the WAF, and from the actual Registrar database to improve robustness of your network architecture against hostile attacks.

+##### Protection against unintentional misuse

+The implementers SHOULD consider how to limit the load of the API from perfectly legal but unintentionally complex or frequent API calls to the query endpoints.
+Possible solutions for this are:

+* The GET endpoints SHOULD be provided with e.g. rate limiter for calls coming in from an individual IP address.
+* The GET/wrp endpoint is an example of an API method that allows throwing a lot of computational load for a server serving data from a potentially large database of Wallet-Relying Party information via requesting unnecessarily complex query parameter combinations.
+Best practices for limiting the number of query parameters in a valid API call SHOULD be tested with multiple Wallet Solutions - with an outcome as a documented guideline for proper use of the Registry API.
+Improperly configured API calls can be rejected at selected level of the backend architecture.

+The Registrar SHALL publish in their respective API documentation what limits it has configured regarding rate limits for legal use, or use of the query parameters.
+E.g., it could be that the API allows only 3 calls per minute from each IP address, and/or queries with total of 4 parameters (both values are examples - actual limits must be tested during the API implementation and test phases).

 ### 4 References

 | Reference                              | Description                                  |